sed-pro-inria/tools-training/1-vers/git.md

     git add foo.txt
     git commit -m "Fourth line in foo.txt"

 Bob wants to see Alice's work on the ``exp`` branch.
-He downloads all branches of the central repository:
+He fetches all branches of the central repository: